Casino: By company

 According to Bloomberg, accumulated revenue of the biggest casino operator companies worldwide amounted to almost US$55 billion in 2011.
-SJM Holdings Ltd. was the leading company in this field, earning $9.7 bn in 2011, followed by Las Vegas Sands Corp. at $7.4 bn.
-The third-biggest casino operator company (based on revenue) was Caesars Entertainment, with revenue of US$6.2 bn.
+SJM Holdings Ltd. was the leading company in this field, earning $9.7 billion in 2011, followed by Las Vegas Sands Corp. at $7.4 billion.
+The third-biggest casino operator company (based on revenue) was Caesars Entertainment, with revenue of US$6.2 billion.

 Significant sites

 While there are casinos in many places, a few places have become well known specifically for gambling.
-Perhaps the place almost defined by its casino is Monte Carlo, but other places are known as gambling centers.